Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Choose the Right Las Vegas Hotel Area

 Hotel location matters in Las Vegas.
-A resort may look close on a map but still involve long walks, rideshare costs, or extra time.
+A resort may look close on a map but still involve long walks, rideshare costs, traffic, heat, or extra time.
 Choose based on your main activities, not just the room price.

 Budget Beyond the Room Rate

-Las Vegas trips can add up quickly with resort fees, parking, meals, drinks, shows, rideshares, pool cabanas, attractions, and day trips.
+Las Vegas trips can add up quickly with resort fees, parking, meals, drinks, shows, rideshares, pool cabanas, attractions, tips, and day trips.
 Compare the full cost before booking.

 Plan Desert Activities Around Heat